gilbertca/artillery/README.md

 2. **The Server** `main.rs` - The implementation `Game` was designed from the beginning to work within a RESTful architecture.
 This allows us to completely decouple the backend from the frontend.
 As of (2025-05-21), these features are not yet implemented.~The server is implemented using the `warp` framework.
 Each server currently only supports a single game, and the server doesn't bother trying to authenticate or identify users - this a feature, not a bug - the **Client** is responsible for that.~

-3. **The Client** - I have decided not to build or include a client in this package.
-This is because ~I am a bad person who doesn't finish what they start.~ I wanted to share the learning experience!
-You are free to play this game *any way you like*.
-Maybe you want a real-time hyper-realistic 3D simulation?
-Or maybe you wanted to chart all of the points by hand and play using `curl`?
-Do whatever you want!
-I don't care!
-Learn something (or don't - up to you)!
+3. **The Client** - I have decided not to build or include a client in this package because ~I'm tired~ I wanted to share the learning!
+Do whatever you want.
+Build a real-time hyper-realistic 3D simulation, or chart all of the points by hand and play using `curl`.
+Ideally, you and your friends have clients which enforce the rules, but I won't be there to stop you if you don't.
+A complete list of endpoints can be found below.

 # Setup
 **Dependencies**: